Are you Looking for Car advice and answers to your frequently asked questions from a mechanic with over 35 years of experience?

-We operate under a set of golden rules – some of those are all sump and level plugs are marked to indicate that they are tight (i have seen them left loose), nothing is put on the car unless it can be tighten, all wheel nuts are torque with a tension wrench, we have a we will call you before you call us policy, nothing extra is done without your permission unless it’s a freebee.
+We operate under a set of golden rules – some of those are all sump and level plugs are marked to indicate that they are tight (i have seen them left loose), nothing is put on the car unless it can be tightened, all wheel nuts are torque with a tension wrench, we have a we will call you before you call us policy, nothing extra is done without your permission unless it’s a freebie.

-Everyone employed is qualified or working to attain qualification they are sent on Bosch and other automotive training they are also train in house and any problems that arise are discussed by the whole team.
+Everyone employed is qualified or working to attain qualification they are sent on Bosch and other automotive training they are also trained in house and any problems that arise are discussed by the whole team.

-This work shop operates on golden rule (see our list).
+This workshop operates on golden rule (see our list).